MicrosoftDocs/appcenter-docs/docs/general/roadmap.md

 ## General

-* Manual bug tracker support - Integrate crash groups with your bug trackers directly to follow actionable work items.
+* Manual bug tracker support - Add support for manually adding a crash group as a bug in a third-party bug tracking tool (e.g. VSTS, Jira, GitHub).
+This enables developers to track work items outside of App Center.

 ## Distribution service